Fermionic Averaged Circuit Eigenvalue Sampling: Measurement Protocol

 \subsection{Protocol Details}

-Our measurement protocol for obtaining FLO-averaged circuit eigenvalues closely follows the ACES protocol of Ref.~\cite{flammia2022averaged}, and it is detailed graphically in \cref{fig:controlflow}.
+Our measurement protocol for obtaining FLO-averaged circuit eigenvalues closely follows the ACES protocol of ref.~\cite{flammia2022averaged}, and it is detailed graphically in \cref{fig:controlflow}.
 To learn all the eigenvalues of a FLO-twirled noise channel, we present two complementary protocols, which differ slightly in the required input state, measurement basis, and net FLO circuit applied.
-An important unitary conjugation channel in our analysis is $\mc{U}_{+}(X) = U_+ X U_+^{\dagger}$, defined in \cite{helsen2022matchgate} to be a channel satisfying
+An important unitary conjugation channel in our analysis is $\mc{U}_{+}(X) = U_+ X U_+^{\dagger}$, related to the unitary $U(R_+)$ defined in \cite{helsen2022matchgate}, and satisfying

 We have the following decomposition in terms of the gate set from the previous section

 up to an overall phase, where the product is taken in ascending order in $j$ from left to right.

 In general, we label an ensemble of noisy FLO circuits as